Political Science (POL) - Courses

 An examination of international law that explores both its evolution and function in contemporary global politics.
 The course draws on both theoretical and historical debates about the nature of international law to assess its current and future potential for addressing global challenges.
 Prerequisite: POL 202 or POL 244 or junior standing.
 Offered Occasionally.

 POL 346 Cr.3

 An introduction to the United Nations and the UN System, which also includes participation in a regional or national Model United Nations conference.
 The course examines the aims, structure, and processes of the United Nations and specialized UN agencies, programs and other groups.
 Emphasis each semester will be placed on countries and issues relevant to the conference agenda.
 Offered Fall.

 American Political Theory

 The history and development of American political thought, with attention to the thinkers and themes influential to institutions, ideologies, and controversies in American politics.
 The course will analyze the ideals and principles upon which the United States was founded, and critically assess their application and realization.
 Prerequisite: POL 251 or junior standing.
-Offered Alternate Years.
+Offered Occasionally.

 POL 351 Cr.3